 The good news is that there are adaptors to convert buttress threads to NPT threads and vice versa available on the market.
 Once you determine which one you have, you can purchase adaptors as needed to switch up your threading.

 Source: United States Plastic Corp

-When should you use a black drum?
+When should you use black drums?

-Black drums are the best for UV protection and are the only drums not required by law to have extra UV protection added to the resin.
+Black polyethylene drums are the best for UV protection and are the only drums not required by law to have extra UV protection added to the resin.
 There are three grades of black; standard, food grade and conductive.
 For high purity UV sensitive, choose food grade black.